wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/6-policies.md

 In this scenario, you will discover what happens when you have DLP policies that conflict with each other.
-This scenario includes logging inbound emails in a SharePoint list so that you can track action items from that mailbox.
+This scenario includes logging inbound emails in Microsoft Lists so that you can track action items from that mailbox.

 Currently, you have unique DLP policies that include these connectors in